We help people build power and move issues with storytelling words!

 Now more than ever, check out our Speaking American resources on this site, in my TEDx talk and in our book, Move Our Message: How to Get America’s Ear!
 (Links for these are to the right on this page.)

-What The Metaphor Project is up to now as of 1.30.17: See Susan’s new blog on Getting Heard Beyond the Choir!
-See also Susan’s most recent climate action blog post on this page, and check out our brand new Still Featured Section in the next column.
-We’ve included there all of the recent 2016 posts in the “Death Spiral or Rebirth?” series, for easy access.
-Visit her Twitter feed @susancstrong to see what other kinds of language she’s suggesting now about a wide range of issues.
+What The Metaphor Project is up to now as of 3.09.17: See the new VIP frames above and look for Susan’s next blog coming soon.
+We’ve also been very busy lately consulting, giving talks, and brainstorming new media options with a great team!
+Check out Getting Heard Beyond the Choir too, in the recent posts section on this page.
+It’s getting more relevant every day.
+See also Susan’s most recent climate action blog post on this page, and don’t miss our brand new Still Featured Section in the next column.
+We’ve included there all of the still useful 2016 posts in the “Death Spiral or Rebirth?” series, for easy access.
+Visit Susan’s Twitter feed @susancstrong to see what other kinds of language she’s suggesting now about a wide range of issues.
 (Susan’s tweets also get automatically posted on her Facebook page, so it’s a social media two-fer.)

 We’ll soon be starting the work of preparing our Netroots ’17 representative Emily Bookstein for her role representing us at the Atlanta conference in August 2017.
 Stay tuned for more details about that!